 the natives of so many lands.
 At least Islam does not have that on its record.

-Do you know that jizyah is a legacy from the Byzantines who had
+Do you know that jizyah is a legacy from the

-from the tribes he conquered?
-It was simply the law of the day, and in exchange
+had collected taxes from the tribes he conquered?
+It was simply the law of the

-for it, the recognized minorities were exempted from having to bear arms.
-Now
+day, and in exchange for it, the recognized minorities were exempted from

-you make a statement that I find astonishing: you state that the jizyah
+having to bear arms.
+Now you make a statement that I find astonishing: you

-is practiced in much of the Muslim world today.
-In the Qur’an, we have the
+the Muslim world today.
+In the Qur’an, we have the admonition: produce your

-admonition: produce your proof if you are telling the truth.
+proof if you are telling the truth.
 That is all I ask.
+I do NOT deny that on

-I do NOT deny that on the law archives or constitutions of some countries, one
+the law archives or constitutions of some countries, one may find this.
+I simply

-may find this.
-I simply ask you to tell me which countries collect “jizyah.”
+ask you to tell me which countries collect “jizyah.”
 And I must further add that a statement of

 someone does not suffice, for anyone may make allegations.
 I need proof, for I